Center for Male Infertility

 - Volume: 1.5mL-5 mL

-When basic semen analysis testing is completed, those that simply review the quantitative factors, and the observed values obtained from the testing fall outside of the normal values then one is determined to be suffering a male factor of infertility.
-But in many cases, the basic testing indicates normal values and this is regarded as meaning that there is "NO Problem".
+When a basic semen analysis (count & motility) is completed and the observed values obtained from the testing fall outside of the normal values then one is determined to be suffering a male factor of infertility.
+But in many cases, the basic testing indicates normal values, and this is regarded as meaning that there is "NO Problem".
 In these cases, the male partner is usually ruled out as a factor to the couple's infertility struggle.
 However, while quantity is important, quality measures are an even more important value and are generally overlooked.

 Listen and Learn